tindyc/crypto_connect/testing.md

 <details>
 <summary>Browsing</summary>

-* - As a user, I want the website to clearly display member’s profiles so I can be introduced to new members.
+* -As a user, I want the website to clearly display member’s profiles so I can be introduced to new members.
     - When a user logs in to their account, they will be able to access and view the member's page, which displays all the member's profile cards with a search function, for users to browse for specifc members the user may wish to find using full name or location of the members.
-* - As a user, I want the website to clearly display the blog posts to me so I can be introduced to the content.
+*  As a user, I want the website to clearly display the blog posts to me so I can be introduced to the content.
     - When a user logs in to their account, they will be able to access and view the blog post page, which displays all the blog posts contributed by all members in the community.
-* - As a user,  I want the website to clearly display all the messages in the chat room.
+*  As a user,  I want the website to clearly display all the messages in the chat room.
     - When a user logs in to their account, they will be able to access and view the chat room, where they are able to communicate with other members and view all messages.
 </details>

 ### Searching

-* - As a user, I want to be able to search members by keyword, so I can find recipes easily, for example by name or location.
+*  As a user, I want to be able to search members by keyword, so I can find recipes easily, for example by name or location.
     - The serach function on the members page allows users to find / filter members by full name or location.
-* - As a user, I want to be able to make connections with other members on the platform from search results.
+*  As a user, I want to be able to make connections with other members on the platform from search results.
     - Users are able to serach for other members and make connections via a button straight away from search results.

 ### Uploading Blog Posts

-*  - As a user, I want to be able to upload my own blog posts, so other users can benefit from reading them.
+*  As a user, I want to be able to upload my own blog posts, so other users can benefit from reading them.
-* - As a user, I want to be able to edit and improve posts I have already uploaded.
+*  As a user, I want to be able to edit and improve posts I have already uploaded.
-* - As a user, I want to delete posts I have already uploaded.
+*  As a user, I want to delete posts I have already uploaded.
     - Registered users are able to view all blog posts.
     - Registered users are able to uplaod blog posts.
     - Registered are able to edit and delete blog posts they have created.